AruniRC/colorizer-fcn/README.md

 ### Usage

-The general code layour is described below.
+The general code layout is described below.
 Specific examples of usage for a particular experiment will follow in subsequent sections of this readme.

 * Experimental settings such as learning rates are defined in `config.py`, each setting being a key in a Python dict.
 Training FCN-32s is done first, using `train_color_fcn32s.py` and specifying a configuration number (the input args are explained in more detail inside the Python script).
 * The evaluation metrics are updated in a log file saved under `logs/MODEL-folder/log.csv`.